Information That We Collect

-Forms of communication such as, e-mail, text messaging, our Website Contact Us or similar forms, or other forms of electronic communication are inherently insecure.
-Please refrain from submitting sensitive personal information (such as account number or social security number) via e-mail or similar method of communication.
+Forms of communication such as e-mail, text messaging, our Website Contact Us or similar forms, or other forms of electronic communication are inherently insecure.
+Please refrain from submitting sensitive personal information (such as account number or social security number) via e-mail or similar methods of communication.

 When you send an e-mail to us, you are communicating with us electronically and consent to receive reply communications from us or our providers electronically.
 We may retain the content of the e-mail, your e-mail address, and our response in order to better service your needs or for legal and regulatory reasons.

 We respect the privacy of your children and encourage all parents to supervise their children's computer usage.
 We do not knowingly collect or retain personal information from children under the age of thirteen.
 We advise all visitors to our Website under the age of 13 not to disclose or provide any personally identifiable information on our Website.
 To learn more about the Children's Online Privacy Protect Act (COPPA) please visit the Federal Trade Commission's website at www.ftc.gov/privacy/privacyinitiatives/childrens.html.